-•Control boxes house high-voltage and high-temperature electrical parts.

-•They may still remain energized or hot after the power is turned off.

-•When opening or closing the front cover of the control box, keep out of contact with the internal parts.
+- •Control boxes house high-voltage and high-temperature electrical parts. - •They may still remain energized or hot after the power is turned off. - •When opening or closing the front cover of the control box, keep out of contact with the internal parts.

-Before inspecting the inside of the control box, turn off the power, leave the unit turned off for at least 10 minutes, and check that the voltage of the electrolytic capacitor (inverter main circuit) has dropped to 20 VDC or less.

-•When the unit is turned on, the compressor will remain energized even when it is stopped to vaporize the liquid refrigerant that accumulates in the compressor.

-•When replacing the internal electrical components of the control box, tighten the screws to the recommended tightening torque as specified below.
+Before inspecting the inside of the control box, turn off the power, leave the unit turned off for at least 10 minutes, and check that the voltage of the electrolytic capacitor (inverter main circuit) has dropped to 20 VDC or less. - •When the power is on, the compressor or heater is energized even while the compressor is stopped.
+The liquid refrigerant in the compressor will evaporate by energizing the compressor or heater. - •When replacing the internal electrical components of the control box, tighten the screws to the recommended tightening torque as specified below.